botisimo/botisimo-documentation/docs/index.rst

 Chat with AI
 ^^^^^^^^^^^^

 Enhance your chats with AI-generated responses.
-Ask botisimo questions directly using the ``!chat`` command or create AI-powered custom commands and timers
+Ask botisimo questions directly using the ``!chat`` command or create AI-powered custom commands and timers.

 :doc:`Learn How to Use Botisimo AI → <ai/index>`